ZoneMinder/zoneminder/README.txt

 zmupdate.pl  -  Currently  this  script  is  responsible   for checking whether a new version of ZoneMinder is available  and other   miscellaneous   actions  related   to   upgrades   and migrations.
-It is also intended to be a 'one stop  shop'  for any  upgrades and will execute everything necessary to  update your installation to a new version.
+It is also intended to be a `one stop  shop'  for any  upgrades and will execute everything necessary to  update your installation to a new version.